annagraff/densify/paper/paper.md

 # Usage

 The package `densify` provides the data from The World Atlas of Language Structures (WALS) [@wals] and the language taxonomy provided by Glottolog v.
-4.8 [@glottolog] as example data.
+5.0 [@glottolog] as example data.
 The accompanying package vignette features a detailed demonstration of the utility and flexibility of `densify` to subsample an input matrix according to varying needs, using this data.

 ## Preparing input

 The data frame that requires subsetting must have rows representing taxa or observations (with taxon names provided in a dedicated column) and columns representing variables (and variable names as column names).
 Any cells with empty entries, not applicable or question marks must be coded as NA.
 If matrix densification should be sensitive to taxonomic structure, a taxonomy must be provided as a `phylo` object [cf. @R-ape] or as an adjacency table (i.e. a data frame containing columns `id` and `parent_id`, with each row encoding one parent-child relationship).
 Every taxon in the input data frame must be included in the taxonomy (as a tip or node).
-If a language taxonomy is to be provided, glottolog (`glottolog_languoids`) can be used directly.
+If a language taxonomy is to be provided, Glottolog (`glottolog_languoids`) can be used directly.

 ``` r
 install.packages("densify")